Smartmessages/smartmessages.github.io/index.md

 ---
 layout: default
-title: Welcome
+title: Smartmessages Docs Home
 ---

 # Smartmessages Docs
 ## Welcome to the Smartmessages documentation!

-To get started, check out the links on the left.
+To get started, check out the links in the sidebar, or try a search.